MuteeVincente/MuteeVincente/README.md

 ## **Tech Stack**

-Here are some of the technologies and frameworks I'm proficient in:
+Here are some of the technologies and frameworks I am proficient in:

 [![HTML5](https://img.shields.io/badge/HTML5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)]()